cyberphone/doc/cbor-large-payloads/README.md

 # CBOR + Large attached file
 This repository shows how you can combine CBOR sequences with a large attached file without embedding the file in CBOR.
 That is, using as little RAM as possible.

-Prerequisite: a CBOR decoder being able to read a single CBOR object while leaving the rest of the input-stream untouched.
+Prerequisite: a CBOR decoder being able to read a single CBOR object from a _single input stream_, while leaving the remaing part of the stream untouched.
 Using the Java implementation of [CBOR::Core](https://www.ietf.org/archive/id/draft-rundgren-cbor-core-24.html) this works out of the box.

 CBOR file in diagnostic notation:
 ```cbor